2600hz/kazoo/doc/internationalization/numbers.md

 "reconcile_regex": "^\\+?1?\\d{10}$|^\\+[2-9]\\d{7,}$|^011\\d{5,}$|^00\\d{5,}$"
 ```

-Here is the default, which if reading regexes isn't second nature, optionally matches a `+` and a `1` (the country code for the US), followed by any 10 digits, or matches 8-or-more digit numbers (prefixed by a `+`), or the international dialing codes for the US.
+Here is the default, which if reading regexps isn't second nature, optionally matches a `+` and a `1` (the country code for the US), followed by any 10 digits, or matches 8-or-more digit numbers (prefixed by a `+`), or the international dialing codes for the US.

 This regex must be able to match number formats your carrier(s) will send you.
 In the US, it is normal to see the 10-digit number (NPA-NXX-XXXX), optionally with a `1` prepended (NPANXXXXXX), or the full E.164 version (+1NPANXXXXXX).
 The default `reconcile_regex` matches all of those.
 Internal extensions, like 100, 2504, or `*97`, will obviously fail to be matched with the `reconcile_regex` and thus be rout-able only by authorized devices within an account.